kissgyorgy/my-stars/README.md

 - [tamasfe/taplo](https://github.com/tamasfe/taplo) - A TOML toolkit written in Rust
 - [tursodatabase/limbo](https://github.com/tursodatabase/limbo) - Limbo is a project to build the modern evolution of SQLite.
 - [mitsuhiko/minijinja](https://github.com/mitsuhiko/minijinja) - MiniJinja is a powerful but minimal dependency template engine for Rust compatible with Jinja/Jinja2
-- [gi0baro/rloop](https://github.com/gi0baro/rloop) - An AsyncIO event loop implemented in Rust
 - [tvlfyi/tvix](https://github.com/tvlfyi/tvix) - Tvix - A Rust implementation of Nix.
 Read-only mirror of https://code.tvl.fyi/tree/tvix
 - [typst/typst](https://github.com/typst/typst) - A new markup-based typesetting system that is powerful and easy to learn.
 - [beac0n/ruroco](https://github.com/beac0n/ruroco) - Ruroco is a tool that lets you execute commands on a server by sending UDP packets.
 The commands are configured on the server side, so the client does not define what is going to be executed, it only picks from existing commands.
 - [zhaofengli/attic](https://github.com/zhaofengli/attic) - Multi-tenant Nix Binary Cache
 - [serokell/deploy-rs](https://github.com/serokell/deploy-rs) - A simple multi-profile Nix-flake deploy tool.
 - [zhaofengli/colmena](https://github.com/zhaofengli/colmena) - A simple, stateless NixOS deployment tool
-- [gauge-sh/tach](https://github.com/gauge-sh/tach) - A Python tool to enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally - ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust
+- [gauge-sh/tach](https://github.com/gauge-sh/tach) - A Python tool to visualize + enforce dependencies, using modular architecture 🌎 Open source 🐍 Installable via pip 🔧 Able to be adopted incrementally - ⚡ Implemented with no runtime impact ♾️ Interoperable with your existing systems 🦀 Written in rust
 - [postgresml/korvus](https://github.com/postgresml/korvus) - Korvus is a search SDK that unifies the entire RAG pipeline in a single database query.
 Built on top of Postgres with bindings for Python, JavaScript, Rust and C.
 - [mattrighetti/envelope](https://github.com/mattrighetti/envelope) - An environment variables cli tool backed by SQLite
 - [nix-community/nix-ld-rs](https://github.com/nix-community/nix-ld-rs) - Run unpatched dynamic binaries on NixOS [maintainer=@zhaofengli @Mic92]